 - On a lightly floured surface, roll out one chilled pie dough disc.
 The dough should be about 1/8 an inch thick.
 Using a 3-inch circle cutter (I used a glass), cut out circles from the dough.
 Place circles in a muffin tin and press each cutout onto the bottom and up the sides of each cup.
 Make sure you’re using a non-stick muffin tin.
 Chill dough until firm (about 20 minutes).

 - Gather up remaining scraps of dough and form in to a ball.
 Flatten the ball of dough in plastic wrap and refrigerate.
 When the dough is chilled repeat process of rolling out and cut remaining individual pie crusts.

 - Roll out second chilled pie dough disc.
 Cut smaller circles (or you can use a cookie cutter of your choosing).
 These will be for the top crusts.
 Set on a separate tray and chill until you’re ready to use.

 - Preheat oven to 400 degrees.

 - In a medium bowl, stir together blueberries, sugar, cornstarch, lemon juice and lemon zest.

 - Fill the chilled pie doughs with the blueberry mixture.
 Dot the blueberry pies with pieces of the cold butter.
 Place the smaller dough cut outs on top.

 - Brush the top crusts with the egg yolk.
 Make sure the yolk doesn’t pool.
 Refrigerate for 30 minutes.

-- Once chilled, bake pies until the crusts are brown and the fillings are bubbling, about 25 minutes.
+- After the dough has chilled, bake pies until the crusts are brown and the fillings are bubbling, about 25 minutes.
 Once pies are finished baking, let them cool slightly in the muffin tins before removing.
 Remove the pies and transfer to a wire rack so they can cool completely.